oncomouse/slides/source/courses/engl354/_spr2016/day20.html.md

 ---
 class: big

-> But once all this was done, unintermediated thought,or at least what seemed like unintermediated thought, was both possible and democratizable.
+> But once all this was done, unintermediated thought, or at least what seemed like unintermediated thought, was both possible and democratizable.
 And this unselfconscious transparency has become a stylistic, one might almost say a cultural, ideal for Western civilization.
-The best style is the style not noticed; the best manners,the most unobtrusive; convincing behavior spontaneous and unselfconscious.
+The best style is the style not noticed; the best manners, the most unobtrusive; convincing behavior spontaneous and unselfconscious.
 (266)

 ---
 class: big